bagibence/bagibence.github.io/src/content/bio.md

 I recently completed my PhD at Imperial College London where I worked with [Juan Álvaro Gallego](https://beneuro.ic.ac.uk), and used data analysis and computational modeling to investigate how neural populations give rise to movement under uncertainty.
 <span style="display:block; height:0.2em;"></span>
-Before my PhD, I did my master's in computational neuroscience at the BCCN Berlin and my BSC in molecular bionics engineering at PPCU in Budapest.
+Before my PhD, I did my master's in computational neuroscience at the BCCN Berlin and my BSc in molecular bionics engineering at PPCU in Budapest.

 I believe (neuro)science needs easy-to-use and reliable software tools, and I would like to help make that happen.\
 If your lab needs help with data processing and analysis pipelines, feel free to email me: